conduktor/conduktor-docs/docs/gateway/how-to/migration-guide-to-security-mode.md

   GATEWAY_SECURITY_PROTOCOL: SASL_SSL
   ```

 When `GATEWAY_SECURITY_MODE` is set, there is no longer a need to provide `ACL_ENABLED`.
+Unless you want to disable ACLs, in which case add `ACL_ENABLED: false` to your configuration.
 The behaviour of ACls will be like so:

 | GATEWAY_SECURITY_MODE | ACL is enabled |
 |-----------------------|----------------|